 Effective discharge of the cells was seen under each condition.
 Cells under colder conditions dropped to lower voltages initially and would warm up due to their internal resistance.
 An effect of the colder temperatures led to a longer warm up time.
-Discharge of the cell beginning at a temperature near -80 °C shows that these cells will work after being exposed to temperatures even colder than the arctic region.
-Under an ambient temperature of -40 °C it is expected these cells will perform with a comparable discharge and self heating cycle.
+Discharge of the cell beginning at a temperature near -80 $^{\circ}$ C shows that these cells will work after being exposed to temperatures even colder than the arctic region.
+Under an ambient temperature of -40 $^{\circ}$ C it is expected these cells will perform with a comparable discharge and self heating cycle.

-Figure 3: Voltage discharge of batteries in different ambient temperatures.
+Figure 3 - voltage discharge of batteries in different ambient temperatures.
+(80°C denotes soak temperature discharge temperature was-1°C

 These cells have also been shown to be safe under short circuit conditions.
 A representative from K2 Energy stated "we have never seen one of our cells fail as a hard short in the field".
-However a cell can "soft short" by slowly selfdischarging if it has been damaged by over-discharging below 2.5V [10].
+It is possible that a cell can "soft short" by slowly self-discharging if it has been damaged by over-discharging below 2.5V [10].
 A short circuit test showed safe discharge of an individual cell.
-Immediately after being shorted the cell output a current of 161.4A and then guickly dropped.
-At an ambient temperature of -7 °C the cell discharged over 60 seconds and heated up quickly reaching a maximum temperature of 97 °C. The batteries have safety features that allow them to vent electrolyte at 175°C to prevent explosion.
-The 104 °C increase in temperature due to short-circuiting a cell would not cause the electrolyte to be vented.
+Immediately after being shorted the cell output a current of 161.4A and then quickly dropped.
+At an ambient temperature of $-7^{\circ}C$ the cell discharged over 60 seconds and heated up quickly reaching a maximum temperature of 97 °C. The batteries have safety features that allow them to vent electrolyte at $175^{\circ}C$ to prevent explosion.
+The $104^{\circ}C$ increase in temperature due to short-circuiting a cell would not cause the electrolyte to be vented.
 However in order to ensure the safe operation of the cells a fuse linking system is implemented to protect against short circuits.
+Each cell is connected to the cell next to it using a resettable fuse to prevent too much current from coming from a single sell in a parallel pack.

 MAIN POWER SYSTEM - A total of 816 LFP26650P cells purchased from K2 Energy provide the power to drive the motor.
 The Solectria AC21-A motor requires a nominal supply of 144 Volts.
 To supply this required voltage, 48 packs are wired in series to provide an average nominal voltage of 153.6V.
-Each battery pack consists of 17 batteries wired in parallel that can provide up to 340A.
-The entire system has the capability of supplying 57kW, greater than the motor's maximum rated power of 37kW.
+Each battery pack consists of 17 batteries wired in parallel that can provide up to 714A.
+The entire system is capable of supplying 57kW, greater than the motor's maximum rated power of 37kW.
 It can also store up to 6.8kWh of energy.
-The entire battery pack of LFP batteries costs \$5,500, a decrease from \$8,800 for the LiPo battery pack from the 2009 design.
+The entire pack of LFP batteries costs \$5,500, a decrease from \$8,800 for the LiPo battery pack from the 2009 design.

 One major aspect of implementing these cells is designing battery boxes that can contain them.
 The cylindrical cells required a different design from the prismatic cells used in 2009.
-Seven different banks were designed to hold the 48 packs.
+Seven different banks were designed to hold the 48 packs (see BMS section for more details).
 Six of them contain seven packs and the last has six.
-The design of the battery layout can be seen in Appendix B. Between every pack is a plate with brass contacts providing a conductive surface to connect the packs in series.
-There are 17 contacts on the plates for each cell in parallel in a pack.
-In addition space is available down one side of the inside of each box for connecting each pack to the BMS.
-To ensure contact isn't broken due to motion or bumps a spring provides pressure squeezing the packs together.
-For protection from short circuits each battery is connected in the pack, by a fusible link.
+Between every pack is a piece of brass connected to a sping providing a flexible and conductive surface to connect the packs in series.
+To ensure contact isn't broken due to motion or bumps the springs provides pressure to squeeze the packs together.
+For protection from short circuits each battery is connected in the pack by a fusible link.
 If a short circuit occurs, these links will heat up and cause an open circuit stopping the current from flowing.